-Biosamples are the new focus of BaseSpace Sequence Hub.
-Physically, they are the original DNA samples that needs to be prepared, sequenced, and analyzed to produce the desired results for a bioinformatician.
+Biosamples are the original DNA samples that needs to be prepared, sequenced, and analyzed to produce the desired results for a bioinformatician.
 In BaseSpace Sequence Hub, they are the central link for related physical entities and digital data such as libraries, pools, runs, lanes, analyses, and data sets.

 Add biosamples in a biosammple workflow file.
 You can download a template and upload completed files from the Biosamples page, available from the My Data tab.
 In the biosample workflow *.csv file, add information about the new biosamples, the projects you want to store data in, the library preps you want to use, the yields required to launch an app, and the analysis workflows you want to schedule.
 BaseSpace Sequence Hub validates the inputs and adds the biosamples to the system.
 For more information, see Add Biosamples.